“Owasso tech job”

 Types of forgery and Oklahoma law (James M. Wirth)

-OESC official statement(s) on appeal hearings and decisions: Appeals for individuals (new tab/window) and also inside the following item ...
-OESC official statement on UI claim stats; also describes OESC policy regarding witnesses: (new tab/window) You may notice that page is only available at an internet archive.
-The original was removed from public view.
+OESC official statement(s) on appeal hearings and decisions: Appeals information and guide PDF (new tab/window) and also inside the following item ...
+OESC official statement on UI claim stats; also describes OESC policy regarding witnesses: (new tab/window).
+If this page does not load, here is the PDF version.
+The original was removed from the internet.

-Hearing transcript, prepared by an online company.
-If you read this web page first, and read the transcript second, you will notice that I assumed during the hearing that the officer was "doing the right thing."
+doing the right thing.
 With the wisdom of hindsight, I now realize that was untrue.
-I should have fought like hell during the hearing.
+I should have fought like a wolverine during the hearing.
 But I defaulted to my upbringing as the son of a minister.
 A minister's son will not assume that a state employee is offering a professional courtesy to (alleged) criminals.

 Temp industry info: